-ABOUT USWe are Marie and Diane, two fans of natural textiles, woven products and
+ABOUT USWe are Marie (CZ) and Diane (MEX), two friends and fans of natural textiles, woven products and

 the value of hand made work which combines the quality and the beauty.

 During the joint travel to Oaxaca in Spring 2018 we found out the very

 first day that we have a common passion for the mexican traditional

 textiles.
 And thus we sowed a joint seed and intention for this work.

 Besides the import of the textiles itself, we intend to support and